westmuse/program-committee/content/home/_index.md

 ## PC Roster

-Here's the 2019 PC Roster, which includes members; contact information:
+Here's the 2020 PC Roster, which includes members; contact information:
 [Doc: Roster](/images/uploads/wma2019-pc-roster.xlsx)

 ## Important Dates:

-* January 18, 2019: Contact your proposers by this date
+* January 3, 2020: Contact your proposers by this date
-* January 25-26, 2019: First PC Meeting in Boise
+* January 10-11, 2020: First PC Meeting in Portland
-* February 8, 2019: Contact your proposers by this date
+* January 31, 2020: Contact your proposers by this date
-* February 15, 2019: Proposal resubmissions due
+* February 14, 2020: Proposal resubmissions due
-* March 8-9, 2019: Second PC Meeting in Boise
+* March 13-14, 2020: Second PC Meeting in Portland
-* October 4-7, 2019: WMA 2018 in Boise
+* October 8-11, 2020: WMA 2020 in Portland